Eric Lindros trade: Aftermath

 Gil Stein, president of the NHL, indicated that the league would not take disciplinary action against Aubut, and the Rangers did not challenge the arbitrator's decision.
 Stein further stated that as of August 1, all trades needed to be confirmed with the league office by all involved parties before they would be considered consummated.
-Lindros signed a five-year contract with the Flyers worth an estimated $24 million.
-As a rookie, he earned $2 million, while Gretzky, with the largest NHL contract, earned $3 million.
-Lindros did not accompany the Flyers to Quebec for an exhibition game prior to the 1992–93 season due to concern about the reception he would receive.

 Hextall and Ricci initially did not want to report to Quebec, but relented.
 The Nordiques reached the playoffs in the 1992–93 season, their first postseason appearance since 1987.
 In 1995, the Nordiques moved to Denver, Colorado, and became the Colorado Avalanche.
 The Avalanche won the 1996 Stanley Cup Finals with Forsberg and Ricci playing key roles for the team.
 Thibault was traded to the Montreal Canadiens for Patrick Roy, who was their starting goaltender as Stanley Cup champions, while Hextall was traded to the New York Islanders in a trade that netted Adam Deadmarsh.

 The Avalanche also won the 2001 Stanley Cup Finals with Forsberg and Roy playing key roles, as well as Alex Tanguay, who had been drafted with a pick acquired in exchange for Ricci from the San Jose Sharks.
 Deadmarsh was traded to the Los Angeles Kings on February 21, 2001, as part of multi-player deal for Colorado to upgrade their team with Rob Blake and Steve Reinprecht prior to the playoffs.

 Meanwhile, the Rangers won the 1994 Stanley Cup Finals anyway without Lindros.
 Among the players that the Rangers had originally offered in 1992 for Lindros, Kovalev and Richter played key roles in their 1994 Cup run.

+Lindros signed a five-year contract with the Flyers worth an estimated $24 million.
+As a rookie, he earned $2 million, while Gretzky, with the largest NHL contract, earned $3 million.
+Lindros did not accompany the Flyers to Quebec for an exhibition game prior to the 1992–93 season due to concern about the reception he would receive.
 Playing as a centre, Lindros formed a forward line with wingers Recchi and Brent Fedyk in 1992, called the "Crazy Eights".
-After the Flyers traded Recchi to acquire John LeClair in 1995, Lindros, LeClair, and Mikael Renberg played together as the "Legion of Doom".
+Although Lindros did put up strong numbers in the 1992-93 and 1993-94 seasons, the Flyers missed the playoffs in both seasons.
+After the Flyers traded Recchi to Montreal to acquire John LeClair for the lockout-shortened 1994-95 season, Lindros, LeClair, and Mikael Renberg played together as the "Legion of Doom", with Lindros winning the Hart Memorial Trophy as league MVP and also tied for the scoring lead with Jaromír Jágr.
 The Flyers did not win a Stanley Cup with Lindros; they reached the 1997 Stanley Cup Finals, but lost.
-Lindros did win the Hart Memorial Trophy as a member of the Flyers.
-Lindros' arrival in Philadelphia helped the team secure funding for their new arena, the Wells Fargo Center, and a lucrative television contract with Comcast SportsNet Philadelphia.
+Lindros' arrival in Philadelphia helped the team secure funding for their new arena, the CoreStates Center, and a lucrative television contract with Comcast SportsNet Philadelphia.